CreditRepair.com Goes Beyond Disputes to Fix Credit by Focusing on Fairness, Accuracy, & Substantiation

 “What makes me happiest is I see a great future for my grandkids,” she says.
 “Not once have I been disappointed by CreditRepair.com.
 Everything they told me in our initial conversation, they’ve been doing.”

 This kind of success is commonplace at CreditRepair.com; its reviews page is full of similar positive testimonials.
-Previous members have seen an average 40-point TransUnion credit score gain during four months of membership.
 The site offers this track record as an indication of past results, not a guarantee for prospective clients.

 Even in its marketing, CreditRepair.com endeavors to be up front and honest with members.
 This credit-repair service takes a multi-tiered approach to boost credit scores and rid members of negative items, making sure that all items on your credit report are accurate, fair, and substantiated.